kunalsavla20/Global_Superstore_Dashboard/README.md

 # Global_Superstore_Dashboard
 This project showcases an interactive global superstore dashboard using PowerBI.
 It provides valuable insights into the sales performance, profitability, and customer segmentation of a global superstore.
 The dashboard enables data-driven decision-making, optimizing product and customer performance, and extracting actionable insights.

+# Methodology
+I gathered and cleaned data from various sources, ensuring data quality.
+PowerBI was used for analysis and visualization, with custom calculations.
+Efforts were made to optimize dashboard performance, especially for large datasets.

 # Key Features
 Top 5 High-Profit and Low-Profit Products: Gain visibility into the most profitable and least profitable products in the global superstore.
 Analyze the factors contributing to their performance and identify areas for improvement.